TaiyouFTW/AngularMinimalTemplate/README.md

 npm install
 ```

-Search for `angularMinimalTemplate` and replace for the project name
+Search for `angular-minimal-template` and replace for the project name

 ## Deployment